 Membership.
 Any adult person (18 or older) who maintains his or her residence in Boulevard Manor may become a voting member of the Association upon payment of the annual dues.

 Dues.
 Membership dues in the Association shall be a minimum of one dollar per year, or such greater amount as set by the Board of Directors in October of each year, for each voting member.
 Dues are payable on January 1st of the ensuing year.
-Voting privileges are extended only to those members who have paid dues for the current calendar year.

 Article IV – Officers